C’mon Cheney Light My Fire!

 The museum was established in 1979 and now includes many types of fire fighting apparatus, from early hand drawn hose reels to horse drawn equipment to a 1921 Ahrens Fox pumper – more on that below.
 Upon entering we were warmly greeted by a very large burly manly man.
 “Hello, gentlemen.
 Are yous guys firefighters?”

 “Um, no?” we sheepishly answered.
-I didn’t learn until later that Ed was concerned that his own manhood was henceforth questioned by our tour guide.
+I didn’t learn until later that Ed was concerned that his own “straight guy-ness” was being questioned by our tour guide.
 I guess since I’m married with child, I don’t think about such things – of course if I had known, I’d have heightened Ed’s concern with a few stolen kisses or by calling him “Baby” just within earshot of our new friend.
 Oh well, a missed opportunity.

 Although hardly firefighters, we were still treated very well and given a very knowledgeable little tour.
 Up first was a quite handsome old piece of equipment known as The Crescent – a parade hose reel.
 If it looks delicate in the picture just above, that’s because it is.
 It was never meant to actually fight fires but rather, only to be used in parades by the local firemen in their finest uniforms.
 “Nice,” we thought, “but let’s get to the real stuff!”

 On our way over to the first “real” truck, we crossed over some little rollers embedded in the wooden floor.
 I don’t think that these are original to the building; but were added to give some flavor from back when horse-drawn sleds were used in the winter to get to the fires.
 Also of note, there are still horseshoe imprints in the wood from that late 19th century period.
 Cool.
 And check out the old timey fire lamp collection on the wall.